TradeX

 A hedge fund manager in 2026 has access to Bloomberg, FactSet, a proprietary quant stack, and six monitors.
 They have more data than any trader in history.
 And yet — when a Taiwanese semiconductor announcement at 2am begins rippling through their carry trade positions, neither Bloomberg nor FactSet can show them the causal chain.
 Only the price move.
 After the damage is done.

-The institutional terminal market has reached a strange equilibrium: maximum data, minimum intelligence.
+The institutional terminal market has reached a strange equilibrium: everything is on-screen; nothing tells you what matters right now.
+Bloomberg gives you the data — the synthesis, the ranking, the "what to ignore during a crisis" is left to the user.
 TradeX is a concept exploration of what breaking out of that equilibrium looks like — not through incremental feature additions, but through a fundamentally different architectural premise.

 Research Foundation: What I Actually Studied